-NOT 12-hour days fueled by coffee in the day and wine at night, trying to get too much done and ending up with not getting enough done.
+NOT 12-hour days fueled by coffee in the day and wine at night.
+NOT trying to get too much done and ending up with not getting enough done.

 Tried that.
 Didn’t work.
 I became a borderline alcoholic and put on extra weight trying to always ‘hustle’ in that way.

-The hustle trap business owners so often fall into is working 12-16 hour days trying to do an impossible number of things.
+The hustle trap is working 12-16 hour days trying to do an impossible number of things.

-The truth is, even expert productivity coaches will tell you, 4-6 hours of highly focused work with zero distractions will help you get far more done in the long run than long days of work with constant distractions.
+The truth is, expert productivity coaches advise 4-6 hours of highly focused work with zero distractions.
+This will help you get far more done in the long run than long days of work with constant distractions.

 Secondly, the quality of your work will be better.
 Here is the method I learned that helped me start blowing my to-do list out of the water everyday.
 What they say about distractions is extraordinary!

-I loved this video because it was a bit of a revelation that even productivity experts recommend an average of only 6 highly focused work hours in a single day.
+I loved this video!
+What a revelation that even productivity experts recommend only 6 highly focused work hours in a day!

-Fear had a LOT less control over me once I started making very SHORT to-do lists of the most important, needle-pushing activities.
+Fear had a LOT less control over me once I started making very SHORT to-do lists.

 So, my advice to new business owners is to snuggle in with your fear and impostor syndrome.
 It’s not going anywhere.